madjugglers/pattern-book/01_maj_pattern_book.md

 ![](./media/static_qr_code_without_logo.jpg){width=30%}

 or visit
 the [*Madison Area Jugglers website*](http://madjugglers.com) for other links to this document and cool stuff about the MAJ.
-All the code to make (and udpate!) this collection is at a [*Github repository*](https://github.com/wiscstatman/pattern-book).
+All the code to make (and update!) this collection is at a [*Github repository*](https://github.com/wiscstatman/pattern-book).
 See the *build* subdirectory for the current pdf file.
 Thinking it would facilitate expansion and easy inclusion of new patterns, we formed the source code for this document as a collection of simple markdown files, including image media as appropriate.
 New contributions are welcome for the next version, so please visit the Github site and provide some pattern descriptions.